 In the mid-1970s, Blackwell served abroad as director of the University of California Study Center for the United Kingdom and Ireland.
 With this international appointment came the presidency of the International Association for Statistics in the physical sciences.
 Before retiring in 1988, he was appointed the W.W.
 Rouse Ball Lecturer at Cambridge University, England.

-David Harold Blackwell, a member of Sigma Pi Phi fraternity, died in Berkeley, California on July 8, 2010 at the age of 91.
+David Harold Blackwell, a member of Sigma Pi Phi and Alpha Phi Alpha fraternities, died in Berkeley, California on July 8, 2010 at the age of 91.